Team3128/camp/jobs/support-staff.md

 Other items that are not required but are preferred:

-- Be 18 years or older.</li>
+- Be 18 years or older.
-- Access to working vehicle and valid driver’s license</li>
+- Access to working vehicle and valid driver’s license.
-- Access to Costco membership (through family or otherwise)</li>
+- Access to Costco membership (through family or otherwise).

 #### Compensation
 The Support Staff will be given a $500.00 stipend for each week of camp worked.